Do I need surgery after an ACL rupture ?

 -

-Have you “aced” your ACL rehab ?
+Have you “ACED” your ACL rehab ?

-Evidence is showing that a period of 5 week intensive rehabilitation should be done prior to the decision of what path you decide to take.
+Evidence is showing that a period of 5 -6 weeks intensive rehabilitation should be done prior to the decision of what path you decide to take.

 In both non surgical and surgical intervention the people who did the best excelled at there quads strength and hopping functional tests.
 So in a nutshell rehabilitation plays a huge role in the success of both methods of treatment.